How Libraries Can Measure the Success of Community Health Programs

 Examples include:

-Number of health workshops delivered
+Number of workshops delivered

-Number of participants attending programs
+Number of participants attending

 Number of health information guides distributed